PUNCH-Cyber/stoq/docs/_sources/PluginDevelopment.txt

     hashpayload = True
     saveresults = True
     max_tlp = red
+    max_stoq_version = 0.10.3
+    min_stoq_version = 0.9

+.. note:: As of |stoQ| version 0.10.3, plugin version checking is supported.
+          If the min/max version of |stoQ| is not met, processing of the payload will proceed, but the user will be warned unpredictable results may be encountered.

 .. note:: *Worker* plugins require the ``hashpayload`` and ``saveresults``
           configuration options.
 No other plugins have additional requirements.